amatsegor/lokalize/README.md

 So why didn't I just remove a NodeJS flavor (desktop one is really easier to use)?
 Well, it's a good chance to try MPP on a real project - and this is the only reason, I guess

+## Contributing

+Issues/PRs are extremely welcome - please, find as much bugs as you can!

 ## [Sonarqube](https://sonarcloud.io/dashboard?id=amatsegor_lokalize) badges

 ![](https://sonarcloud.io/api/project_badges/quality_gate?project=amatsegor_lokalize)